k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'potentially uninitialized local pointer' from last commit
 - Fix: describing barding
 - Fix: object materials - several wish parsing bugs
+- Fix: x-ray vision issues when using multiple objects that grant it at the same time